nitinkaushik3390/nitin-kaushik-QA/Task3/Task 3 README.md

    https://github.com/nitinkaushik3390/nitin-kaushik-QA.git

 4. Import cloned repo in step 3 as Maven project in Eclipse.
-Open the Task3 folder in the 'Task3' branch:
+Open the Task3 folder:

    File-> Import-> Go to Maven -> Existing Maven Projects.
 Click on Next Choose Task3 folder.
 And Click on Finish.